Vienna station (Washington Metro)

-Vienna is a Washington Metro station on the Orange Line in Fairfax, Virginia.
-The station is in the median of Interstate 66 at Nutley Street, also known as Virginia State Route 243, in Fairfax.
+Vienna station, also known as Fairfax-GMU station, is a Washington Metro station in Fairfax County, Virginia.
+It is the western terminus of the Orange Line.
+The station is in the median of Interstate 66 at Nutley Street, also known as Virginia State Route 243, near Fairfax.

 The station can be accessed from I-66 without merging onto Nutley Street by a series of ramps that transport commuters to the station's north and south side parking complexes.
 From the parking areas, riders use elevated walkways that bridge the east and westbound lanes of I-66 to reach the platform and mezzanine.
 The station provides easy access to the nearby Town of Vienna, the City of Fairfax, and the main campus of George Mason University.
 Service began on June 7, 1986.

-Station layout

 History

-Although originally identified as the western terminus of the Orange Line in the 1968 plan, by 1978 Fairfax County was debating whether the initial terminus should be at the Vienna location or at another location in Tysons Corner.
+Although originally identified as the western terminus of the Orange Line in the 1968 plan, by 1978, Fairfax County was debating whether the initial terminus should be at the Vienna location or at another location in Tysons.
 After much public debate and public comment, the Fairfax County Board of Supervisors endorsed the Vienna routing.
 The endorsement was made after determining it would cost an additional $59 million and take another five years to complete the line to Tysons.
 Metro service to Tysons Corner was later established as part of the Silver Line, which opened in 2014.